Conservation and Preservation of the State Capitol Historic Site

 Paton is responsible for the cantilevered gallery on the second floor of the rotunda, the groined vaulting of the first floor offices and corridor ceilings, the interior arrangements of the East and West wings, and the incredibly fine masonry work found throughout the building.
 Paton’s attention to detail was well known.
 He patterned the moldings, ornamental plasterwork, and the honeysuckle crown atop the dome after features of ancient Greek temples such as the Parthenon, the Tower of Winds, and the Erectheum.

 The Capitol housed all of North Carolina's state government until 1888.
 The Supreme Court and State Library moved into a separate building in 1888, and the General Assembly moved into the State Legislative Building in 1963.
-Today the Governor and her staff continue to occupy offices on the first floor of the Capitol.
+Today the Governor and staff continue to occupy offices on the first floor of the Capitol.

 The Capitol has been home to North Carolina’s seat of government for more than 170 years.
 It is the mission of the State Capitol Foundation Planning & Properties Committee to continue to preserve and conserve this important site for future generations.
 Won’t you join us?